IHG Logo

 The new Hotel Indigo brand was introduced in 2006, focusing on the boutique hotel sector.

-The Staybridge Suites extended stay brand was launched into the European market in 2007.
+The Staybridge Suites extended-stay brand was launched in the European market in 2007.

-The enterprise bolstered its presence in the boutique hotel market in 2012 when it bought the Kimpton Hotels & Restaurants brand.
+The enterprise bolstered its presence in the boutique hotel market in 2012 by acquiring the Kimpton Hotels & Restaurants brand.

 By paying $430 million to acquire Kimpton Hotels & Restaurants in 2015, the group greatly increased its market share in the boutique hotel industry.